xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 OK, at this point we have a pretty nice lexical scanner that will break  an  input stream up into tokens.
-We could use  it  as  it stands and have a servicable compiler.
+We could use  it  as  it stands and have a serviceable compiler.
 But there are  some other aspects of lexical scanning that we need to cover.

 The main consideration is `<shudder>` efficiency.
 Remember when we